elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 Well for abortion, the woman and doctor don't have a moral obligation.
 My proof is by contradiction.
 Buying a homeless person a meal is much easier than carrying a growing thing inside your body for even one month.
 Imagine if men were not allowed to ejaculate unless they were having sexual intercourse with their married spouse.
-If you do in fact believe in that nonsense, you should read up on what Human Rights are because you will never understand the other side until you can understand why religous beliefs, if codified, would be against human rights (which are universal and not legislative).
+If you do in fact believe in that nonsense, you should read up on what Human Rights are because you will never understand the other side until you can understand why religious beliefs, if codified, would be against human rights (which are universal and not legislative).

 As for when the government should dictate an obligation is to ensure the well being of the population without infringing the rights of the minority.
 In self-defence, the minority are the criminals.
 When talking about animal cruelty, pets are the minority.
 Therefore, being human is not a consideration to having rights.
 Does a fetus have rights if it was not a human?
 Interesting question.
-Yes, but those rights are not supreme and are the same (or similar) to an unwanted person in anothers home.
+Yes, but those rights are not supreme and are the same (or similar) to an unwanted person in another's home.
 If the removal of such a person leads to their death, so be it.
 A person should not have to wait 9 months for the removal of another.
 Foreseeing a rebuttal, my opinion on squatting is irrelevant since squatters  don't have the same rights when they squat in a primary residence.

 If someone was in your primary residence, they would be trespassing.
 A fetus is trespassing the moment the woman decides it was unwanted just like a heckler at a comedy show.
-Consent, priviledge, and permission are all revokable.
+Consent, privilege, and permission are all revokable.
 The intruder of your home would be detained and if that resulted in their death because they are sensitive to any touch, that would be on them and not the police officers that removed them.
 This world would simply not function if the people in it were incapable of handling any obstacles.
 Likewise in the case of abortion, abortion is not the act of killing a fetus, but it is the act of moving them outside of property.
 It is that move that results in the death of the fetus,